preciofishbone/OmniaDocsG2/blocks/rating/index.rst

 .. image:: rating-block-example.png

 A user uses the stars to rate the page.
 It can be done in half steps or whole steps.
-In the image above, the rating is 4.
 A user can only rate a page once, but can change his or her rating anytime.

 2. To display average rating.
 Here's an example of that: